How to Use Tomatoes to Get Healthy Skin

 METHOD 2 – Using a Tomato Scrub

-• You can use the tomato sugar scrub once or twice a week.
+This tomato sugar scrub can be used once or twice a week for optimal results.

 METHOD 3 – Making a Tomato Cucumber Face Mask

-Wash the mask off with water.
-When the 10 minutes are up, rinse the mask off with lukewarm water.
-Pat your face dry with a clean towel, and follow up with your usual toner and moisturizer.
+• Rinse and complete your skincare routine: After 10 minutes, rinse the mask off with lukewarm water, pat your face dry with a clean towel, and follow up with your regular toner and moisturizer.

-• You can use the mask 1 to 2 times a week.
+You can incorporate this mask into your skincare routine 1 to 2 times a week for radiant, healthy skin.

 Article provided by wikiHow, a wiki that is building the world’s largest and highest quality how-to manual.
 Please edit this article and find author credits at the original wikiHow article on How to Use Tomatoes to Get Healthy Skin.
 Content on wikiHow can be shared under a Creative Commons License.